Adventure of the Dancing Men Analysis

 The Servants' Report

-- One retort was louder than the other
+- One retort was louder than the other.

-- Passageway filled with smoke
+- The passageway filled with smoke.

-- Candle was lit on the table
+- A candle on the table was lit.

 Holme's Investigation